Abhishek182005/COMMUNITY-FORM/README.md

   <li> seen then blue</li>
   <li> no response then red</li>
 </ol>
-IT is localhost version for website version
+It is localhost version <br>
+For website version
 <a href="https://github.com/Abhishek182005/COMMUNITY-FORM-WEBSITE">Website Repository</a>

 <b>SNEAK PEAK</b>